WebAssembly/spec/spectec/test-prose/TEST.md

 - the type use typeuse is valid if:
   - Either:
     - typeuse is (_IDX typeidx).
-    - the defined type C.TYPES[typeidx] exists.
+    - the type C.TYPES[typeidx] exists.
     - C.TYPES[typeidx] is dt.
   - Or:
     - typeuse is deftype.
     - the defined type deftype is valid.
   - Or:
     - typeuse is (REC i).
-    - the sub type C.RECS[i] exists.
+    - the recursive type C.RECS[i] exists.
     - C.RECS[i] is st.

 Typeuse_ok/typeidx
 - the type use (_IDX typeidx) is valid if:
-  - the defined type C.TYPES[typeidx] exists.
+  - the type C.TYPES[typeidx] exists.
   - C.TYPES[typeidx] is dt.

 Typeuse_ok/deftype